xtmalliance/argon-server/deployment_support/README.md

 # ⌚ 20-min Quickstart
-In this article you will understand how to deploy the Flight Blender backend / data processsing engine.
+In this article you will understand how to deploy the Flight Blender backend / data processing engine.
 If you need a front end / display you will need to install [Flight Spotlight](https://flightspotlight.com) (which communicates with Blender via the API) and finally for production we also recommend that you use [Flight Passport](https://www.github.com/openskies-sh/flight_passport) authorization server for endpoint security.

 ## Who is this for?
 This guide is mainly for technical engineers within organizations who are interested in testing and standing up UTM capability.
 It is recommended that you are familiar with basic Docker, OAUTH / Bearer Tokens.
-The server is writted in Django / Python if you want to use / run the in built in data.
-However, since it is all API based, you can use any tools / languages that you are familar with to communicate with the server.
+The server is written in Django / Python if you want to use / run the in built in data.
+However, since it is all API based, you can use any tools / languages that you are familiar with to communicate with the server.

 ## Need support?
 ![OpenUTM](../images/openutm-logo.png)